oshitha191/LoanApprovalPrediction/README.md

 ROC–AUC

-Confusion Matrix

-Screenshots of these metrics are provided in the Medium blog.

-🧠 Explainable AI (XAI)
+7. Explainable AI (XAI)

-To make the model interpretable and transparent, the following XAI techniques were used:

-🔸 Permutation Importance
+7.1.
+Permutation Importance

-Shows which features the model relied on the most
+Identifies the features the model relies on the most.

-CIBIL Score, Loan Term, and Loan Amount were the strongest predictors
+CIBIL Score, Loan Term, and Loan Amount were observed as the strongest predictors.

-🔸 SHAP Summary Plot
+7.2.
+SHAP Summary Plot

-Visualizes the impact of each feature on the prediction
+Shows how much each feature contributes to the prediction.

-High CIBIL (pink) pushes decisions toward approval
+High CIBIL values push predictions toward approval.

-Low CIBIL (blue) pushes toward rejection
+Low CIBIL values push predictions toward rejection.

-Short loan terms → higher approval probability
+Short loan terms increase approval probability.

-Large loan amounts → lower approval probability
+High loan amounts reduce approval probability.

-🔸 Partial Dependence Plot (PDP)
+7.3.
+Partial Dependence Plot (PDP)

-Shows how prediction changes with variations in a single feature
+Shows how the model output changes with variations in a single feature.

-CIBIL Score PDP showed a sharp jump from rejection → approval
+CIBIL PDP displays a sharp transition from rejection to approval as the score increases.

-Loan Term PDP showed approval decreases as term gets longer
+Loan Term PDP shows decreasing approval probability with longer terms.

-These insights align with industry loan-risk logic and add transparency.
+These XAI insights match real-world banking logic, adding transparency and interpretability.

-💡 Key Insights
+8. Key Insights

-CIBIL Score is the top factor influencing loan approval.
+CIBIL Score is the strongest factor affecting loan approval.

-Short loan terms significantly increase approval probability.
+Shorter loan terms lead to higher approval probability.

-Very high loan amounts reduce approval chances.
+Higher loan amounts decrease approval chances.

-Income has a moderate effect.
+Income contributes moderately to loan decisions.

-Most asset-related features have minimal influence.
+Asset-related features have limited influence on approval.

-XAI confirmed that the model's behavior matches real-world banking rules.
+XAI validates that the model’s behavior aligns with common loan policies.